ChrisMaherLab/INTEGRATE-Vis/README.md

 ```sh
 python ./Integrate-vis.py --help
 ```

-you will see the usages for 4 sub utils and explanations, which are for the 4 types of figures that INTEGRATE-Vis plots.
-The utils includes: structure, domain, exon expression, and gene expression in a cohort.

-You can run the following commands:
+The following commands are for the 4 utils, respectively.

     Integrate-vis structure <parameters>
     Integrate-vis domain    <parameters>
     Integrate-vis exon-exp  <parameters>
     Integrate-vis gene-exp  <parameters>

-For example, you can run
+For example, you can run the following comman to see what input values or files are needed for the structure util.

 ```sh
 Integrate-vis structure --help
 ```
-to see what input values or files are needed for the structure util.

 Input file formats include BEDPE, BAM, GTF, and TSV.